Mohammad Lutfur Rahman

-Mohammad Lutfur Rahman (1889–1936), a Bengali author, was born in Magura District.
+Mohammad Lutfur Rahman (1889–1936), a Bengali homeopathist and author, was born in Magura District.

-Life
+Early life and education

+Mohammad Lutfur Rahman was born in 1889 to Sardar Muinuddin Ahmad and Shamsun Nahar in the village of Parnanduali in Magura, Jessore District, Bengal Presidency.
+He belonged to a Bengali family of Muslim Sardars hailing from the village of Hajiganj in Magura.
+Lutfur Rahman completed his entrance examination from Magura English High School in 1915, and later completed a degree in homeopathy from a specialist college in Krishnanagar, Nadia.

+Career

-Mohammad Lutfur Rahman, was a teacher and afterwards went to Kolkata and established a helping house for women named, ‘Naritirtha’.
+Lutfur Rahman was a teacher and afterwards went to Calcutta and established a helping house for women named, ‘Naritirtha’.
 He published a magazine named Narishakti.
 Later, Mohammad Lutfur Rahman became a homeopathic doctor.

 Writing career

 His literary works were included in the curriculum of school level, secondary, higher secondary and graduation level Bengali literature in Bangladesh.